CMalherbe/combinatorial_opt_ICML/README.md

-# Numerical experiments for the paper Optimistic Tree Search Strategies for Black-Box Combinatorial Optimization
+# Code for the paper "Optimistic Tree Search Strategies for Black-Box Combinatorial Optimization"

-## To install
+## Dependencies

 Dependencies to install the test problems